Pinball Manufacturers: Alvin G. & Co

 A little history on Alvin G. & Co

-Alvin G. & Co. was a short-lived but notable pinball manufacturer founded in 1991 by Alvin Gottlieb, the son of David Gottlieb, who founded the legendary Gottlieb pinball company.
-The company was established after Gottlieb’s original brand had been sold and changed hands multiple times, with Alvin seeking to continue his family’s pinball legacy under a new name.
+Founded in 1991, Alvin G. & Co. was a brief but fascinating anomaly in the pinball world.
+The company was established by Alvin Gottlieb, the son of David Gottlieb (founder of the legendary Gottlieb pinball empire).
+By the early 90s, the original Gottlieb brand had been sold and changed hands multiple times.
+Seeking to reclaim his family’s manufacturing legacy on his own terms, Alvin launched this independent venture during a highly competitive era.